guardzcom/slack-channel-cleanup/README.md

 - is_private: Whether the channel is private
 - member_count: Number of members
 - created_date: When the channel was created
+- last_activity: Date of the most recent message (YYYY-MM-DD)
 - action: What action to take (keep, archive, rename)
 - target_value: Target for rename or archive redirect
 - notes: Optional notes about the change